After claiming BJP will go solo in polls, Odisha BJP chief retracts statement, rushes back to Delhi | Politics

 - India

-Hours after claiming that the BJP will fight the upcoming elections for Lok Sabha and Odisha alone, Odisha BJP president Manmohan Samal on Thursday said that the party's Parliamentary Party's decision in this regard is final.
+Hours after claiming that the BJP will fight the upcoming elections for Lok Sabha and Odisha alone, state BJP president Manmohan Samal on Thursday said that the party's Parliamentary Board's decision in this regard is final.

 Samal, who returned to Bhubaneswar on Thursday morning, has been asked to rush back to Delhi and attend a meeting of the party's top brass in the evening, party sources said.